2 Esdras: Author and criticism

 Critics question whether even the main body of the book, not counting the chapters that exist only in the Latin version and in Greek fragments, has a single author.
 Kalisch, De Faye, and Charles hold that no fewer than five people worked on the text.
 However, Gunkel points to the unity in character and holds that the book is written by a single author; the author of 2 Esdras has also been suggested to have written the Syriac Apocalypse of Baruch.
 In any case, the two texts may date from about the same time, and one almost certainly depends on the other.

 Critics have widely debated the origin of the book.
-Hidden under two layers of translation, determining if the author was Roman, Alexandrian, or Palestinian is impossible.
+Hidden under two layers of translation, determining whether the author was Roman, Alexandrian, or Judean is impossible.

 The scholarly interpretation of the eagle being the Roman Empire (the eagle in the fifth vision, whose heads might be Vespasian, Titus, and Domitian if such is the case) and the destruction of the temple would indicate that the probable date of composition lies toward the end of the first century, perhaps 90–96, though some suggest a date as late as 218.